Configuring Deserialization Error Handling

 and optional source.deserialization.error.log.store

-properties, as well as store specific properties.
-If the error log topic already exists, then it will be used.
-If the topic does not exist, then the topic will be created according to the additional store specific properties listed below.
-If the error log store is not specified, then the store in which the source relation belongs will be used by default.
+DeltaStream uses the error log topic, if that topic already exists.
+If the topic does not exist, DeltaStream creates it according to the additional store-specific properties listed below.
+If you do not specify the error log store, then by default DeltaStream uses the store in which the source relation belongs.

 The additional properties for Kafka: